AriusX7/tvm-assistant/docs/index.md

 ## Features

-- Creates necessary setup roles and channels
+- Setup roles and channel creation
+- Management of sign-ups, sign-outs, spectators and replacements
+- Day/night cycle management
-- In-built logging which detects and ignores private channels
+- In-built logging to detect and ignore private channels
-- Manages sign ups, sign outs and replacements
-- Supports quick creation of player, mafia and spectator chats
+- Quick creation of player, mafia and spectator chats
-- Manages cycle channels
-- Relays night actions to a single host-only channel
 - Vote counts and time since day/night started
 - And more!